SAML-Toolkits/php-saml/README.md

 ### How it works ###

-At demo1, we saw how all the SAML Request and Responses were handler at an unique file, the `index.php` file.
+In demo1, we saw how all the SAML Request and Responses were handler at an unique file, the `index.php` file.
 This demo1 uses high-level programming.

-At demo2, we have several views: `index.php`, `sso.php`, `slo.php`, `consume.php`
+In demo2, we have several views: `index.php`, `sso.php`, `slo.php`, `consume.php`
 and `metadata.php`.
-As we said, we gonna use the endpoints that are defined in the toolkit (`acs.php`, `sls.php` of the endpoints folder).
+As we said, we will use the endpoints that are defined in the toolkit (`acs.php`, `sls.php` of the endpoints folder).
 This demo2 uses low-level programming.